dogacankaynak/REMSYS-Java/README.md

 # CS102-Project
 This project is a real estate program called REMSYS.
-REMSYS’s user interface has designed to be as user friendly as possible Project implemented in java as a PC application.
+REMSYS’s user interface has designed to be as user friendly as possible.
+Project implemented in java as a PC application.
 Features:
 In the beginning of this program it has welcome screen which includes logo and information of this program.
 After that you